polyusmart/Personalized-Hashtag-Preferences/README.md

 # Personalized-Hashtag-Preferences

 The official implementation of EMNLP 2021 paper "#HowYouTagTweets: Learning User Hashtagging Preferences via Personalized Topic Attention".
+Here we give some representative commands illustrating how to preprocess data, train, test, and evaluate our model.
+The code for topic model session is mainly adapted from YueWang’s TAKG code.
+Thanks for Yue’s support!

 ## Dataset